 - The CIPD Award for the Best Applied Management Report, MSc in Strategy, Innovation and People Management

 The winners will receive CIPD membership for one year and a certificate noting their achievement.
 CIPD Ireland and UK have also committed to disseminating the winning students' research and ideas with other CIPD students and professionals across the world, through a bespoke blog.
 This is a great opportunity to reward two high-achieving students on the MSc HRM and MSc SIPM.

 Who’s Suited to This Course

-On completion of the programme you will be able to:
+On graduation, you will be able to: